UniversityOfPlymouth-Electronics/Embedded-Systems/level5/embedded_systems_C.md

 This module is designed on the assumption that you have some knowledge and experience of embedded C programming, and some familiarity with Mbed.
 However, the first lab will be a refresher on interfacing with Mbed and Mbed Studio.

-We will then recap on what we mean by **blocking hardware** and the problems is presents.
+We will discuss what we mean by **blocking hardware** and the problems it presents.

 We will then review some approaches to managing multiple hardware devices in real-time, namely:

 * Rapid polling loops
 * Interrupts (and interrupt safety)

-Then you will meet a new approach which can greatly simplify your code:

-* Multi-threaded programming with Real-Time Operating Systems

-Some of this may be a refresher of what you were taught in level 5.
+Some of this may be familiar from level 4.
 However, repetition is often helpful as students don't often grasp the concepts first time.

 > Even if you have done some of the above before, beware of complacency and seek opportunities to push yourself and try to go deeper into the subject.

 As a final remark, this is a fairly intensive course.
-Multi-threaded programming will be new, but in our experience, students who grasp it take it further when they attempt their final year projects.
-If you master it, it is a gateway to access more advanced applications including networking, USB and Bluetooth.
+Much of the programming will be new, but in our experience, students who grasp it take it further when they attempt to write their own projects.
+This content also underpins the content in level 6 (Real Time Operating Systems).

 ## Your Kits